Mazda BT-50: Production

+Safety

 Second generation (UP, UR; 2011)

 A full model change of the Mazda BT-50 was revealed in October 2010 at the Australian International Motor Show.
 It is based on the Ford Ranger (T6).

 While the BT-50 version was designed by a Mazda team based at Ford Australia's design center in Melbourne, both Ford and Mazda worked independently.
 Of the exterior panels, only the windscreen, roof, and rear screen are common between the Ranger and BT-50, although the underpinnings are largely the same.

 Facelift

 A revised BT-50 for the 2016 model year debuted in July 2015 and launched into the Australian market in September 2015.
 The UR series facelift is mainly cosmetic without any changes in engine specifications, however, several equipment changes and slight price differences over the pre-facelift model are present.
-Another facelift for the second generation BT-50 was launched for the Australian market in 2018.
+Another facelift for the second-generation BT-50 was launched for the Australian market in 2018.
 Changes includes revised looks and Apple CarPlay and Android Auto support through an Alpine sound head unit.